Ranveerrrrr/Bug-Bounty-Notes/Recon/Github Dorking.md

 Difficulty: Beginner
 Bug Found: "0"
 cssclasses:
+  - daily
+  - friday
 ---
 ---
 ```
 org:{organization name}
 ```
 	-Shows all files/repos Containing org name.
 ---
 ```
 org:{organization name}/all AND "org.com"
 ```
 	 -Same as above but now only shows files/repos containing org and the name site.
 ---
 ```
 org:all "org.com" path:*.json